RibirX/Ribir/docs/declare_macro.md

 }
 ```

-Although, `SizedBox` not have field `background` and `on_tap`, but the code above is valid, because `declare!` macro provide built-in fields as sugar syntax to simplify use the commonly widgets or attributes.
+Although, `SizedBox` not have field `background` and `on_tap`, but the code above is valid, because `widget!` macro provide built-in fields as sugar syntax to simplify use the commonly widgets or attributes.

 ## `if` guard syntax for field.